 Multivitamins are a supplement that packs in essential vitamins and minerals your body needs and may also include herbs and other nutrients like Omega 3's

-Because many Americans often don’t eat a balanced diet, and even if they do they might not be getting the key nutrients they need through food
+Because many Americans often don’t eat a balanced diet, and even if they do they might not be getting enough of the key nutrients they need through food

 Multivitamins offer a range of benefits to your health and wellbeing